The Joan Crawford Chronicle

 March 17: Joan arrives in Akron, Ohio where she will spend the next three days.
 During her stay, Joan lodges at the Sheraton Hotel.

-In the evening, attends a dinner party at the Rosemont Country Club in Akron.
+In the evening Joan attends a dinner party at the Rosemont Country Club in Akron.
 The dinner is hosted by Julian and Rose Darsky.

-April: Carlo Ponti announces Joan is the top contender for the female lead in "The Idol”.
+April: Carlo Ponti announces Joan is the top contender for the female lead in the film "The Idol."

 May 2: Joan attends Pepsi-Cola’s annual shareholders meeting in Wilmington, Delaware, where her salary was criticized by shareholders following her new five-year contract with Pepsi-Cola.